 The ability to play co-op that was unlocked by using the Shovel Knight amiibo will be rolled out to all consoles (bar 3DS and PlayStation Vita) soon, so what is the amiibo now good for?
 Well, you can summon the Fairy of Shovelry.
 A cute little Shovel Knight fairy that can follow you around on your adventure to keep you company.

 It’s purely cosmetic and doesn’t do much – aside from trying to dig up treasure and not succeeding – but it’s a nice touch.
 You can also use your old Shovel Knight data to access your Custom Knight and levels.
 Another small feature to be included in the Treasure Trove update is the ability to ‘body swap’.
 This will let you become a female Shovel Knight and save a male Shield Knight or change all the characters to female – the decision is yours.
 You can change the gender of the characters at any time.

 It’s fair to say, if you own Shovel Knight on another format there’s not a strong reason to pay to download the Treasure Trove version on Nintendo Switch (unless you only own the 3DS version, as it won’t be getting multiplayer).
 All versions will be getting the latest content for free.

 However, it’s still fantastic value for money and offers hours of addictive enjoyment.
 The difficulty level might be a stretch for the more casual gamer but it’s not completely inaccessible.
 There are continuous updates, free ones at that, and there’s still planned content for the future, Shovel Knight has more life in it yet and I can’t wait to see what’s next.

 Classic ‘new retro’ platforming action.
 Challenging levels for all gamer types but fulfilling.
 Yacht Club Games continues with the same level of quality and there’s still more to come.
-A must buy if you don’t own Shovel Knight already.
+Shovel Knight: Treasure Trove is a must buy if you don’t own it already.